 This year, the girls in the study turned 11 years old.
 We began to look back at our 11 years of research to try and understand the girls’ and their families’ experiences of violence during their lives so far.
 The findings are published in our new report: ‘Violence in Girls’ Daily Lives’.

 In our wider work at Plan International UK, we know that gender based violence is a key barrier to achieving gender equality.
 Shockingly, for nearly all of the girls in the Real Choices, Real Lives study, violence, and the risk of it (physical, verbal and sexual) at home, school and in the community is part of their daily lives, despite being only 11 years old.

-Quotes like this from Channy may be difficult for some people to comprehend, that even as an eleven-year-old girl, there is a threat and risk of sexual violence when going to and from school.
-However, for Channy and many of the girls in this study, this is a daily reality that she is all too aware of.
+Quotes like this from Bopha may be difficult for some people to comprehend, that even as an eleven-year-old girl, there is a threat and risk of sexual violence when going to and from school.
+However, for Bopha and many of the girls in this study, this is a daily reality that she is all too aware of.

 Why does gender based violence increase in adolescence?